apache/zeppelin/java/README.md

  * When the user runs commands with java, the `JavaParser` go through the code to get a class that contains the main method.

  * Then it replaces the class name with random class name to avoid overriding while compilation.
-It creates new out & err stream to get the data in new stream instead of the console, to redirect output to zeppelin.
+It creates new out & err stream to get the data in new stream instead of the console, to redirect output to Zeppelin.

- * If there is any error during compilation, it can catch and redirect to zeppelin.
+ * If there is any error during compilation, it can catch and redirect to Zeppelin.

  * `JavaInterpreterUtils` contains useful methods to print out Java collections and leverage Zeppelin's built in visualization.